Honors Independent Research Proposal

 If you move forward with your project, then this faculty member will likely become your Faculty Director for the Honors Independent Research course.
 You will need to develop with your Faculty Director the specific topic, project, goals, method of evaluation and other information that will be part of your syllabus.
 Please see the Honors Independent Research Application for the specific information required.

-What is the deadline to submit the Honors Independent Study Application?
+What is the deadline to submit the Honors Independent Research Application?

 Students should contact Dr. Clay Motley at firstname.lastname@example.org during the priority registration period to begin the application process to enroll in an Honors Independent Research course for the following semester.
 The application form with all required information and signatures must be submitted to the Honors College one week prior to the last day to enroll in a course in the given semester you would like to enroll in the Honors Independent Research course.
 This deadline for each semester will be on the Honors College website and will be sent to all students via their campus email.